Ph.D. in Information Systems, 2024

-James Clavin is a Ph.D.
-Candidate at the University of Maryland, Baltimore County (UMBC) advised by Dr. Karuna Joshi.
+James Clavin was advised by Dr. Karuna Joshi from 2020-2024.
 His general research interest is in distributed systems and consensus protocols and how they can improve healthcare data security, privacy, compliance, and interoperability through blockchain, Byzantine Fault Tolerance, and Health Informatics.

-He works on the Medical Data Polygraph project
+He worked on the Medical Data Polygraph project

 He is currently the Chief Technology and Compliance Officer of Hilltop Institute at UMBC.